rslnk/resume/README.md

 *   Designed interactive pop-up installations
 *   Presented the project

-### UX/UI Designer (Freelance) – `[04/2010–12/2014]`
+### Freelance UX/UI Designer – `[04/2010–12/2014]`

-*Provided design expertise to digital agencies and startup product teams*
+*Provided my design expertise to digital agencies and startup product teams*

-*   Designed information architecture and wireframes for e-commerce websites, web, and mobile apps
+*   Designed information architecture and wireframes for e-commerce websites, web and mobile apps
 *   Produced mockups and prototypes
 *   Designed user interfaces, icons, and other visual deliverables
 *   Worked closely with PMs and engineers both on site and in distributed teams

 ---

-**:information_desk_person: Want more experience?...** *I aim to keep this list relevant and short.
+**:information_desk_person: More work experience?...** *I aim to keep this list relevant and short.
 For information about my work experience before 2010 please, contact me at ruslan@komyakov.me.*

 <!-- ### Art Director/Web Designer, Co-founder – Mediaworks `[05/2006–01/2010]`